 The Brockton Symphony Orchestra began as the "Brockton Orchestral Society" in 1948, born from the desire of local musicians to perform the symphonic repertoire together in their community.
 The Brockton Symphony Orchestra is considered one of the finest orchestras in the Greater Boston area, has been called "one of the region's classical jewels" by the Boston Globe, and is recognized as one of the leading community symphony orchestras in Massachusetts.

 The Brockton Symphony has accompanied renowned soloists including Midori, Gil Shaham, Shlomo Mintz, Grant Johannesen, Leonard Rose, Julius Baker, and Eugene List.
 Soloists from the Boston Symphony have included Joseph Silverstein, Jules Eskin, John Ferrillo, and Jacques Zoon, with Mike W. Roylance joining us for the final concert of our 2014-2015 season!

-Our tradition of fine symphonic music continues with our 2013-2014 season.
-Under the dynamic baton of Maestro James M. Orent, the Symphony presents a Symphonic Voyage, exploring the musical history of Germany/Austria, The Czech Republic, and the British Isles, as well as presenting the Holiday Pops and Chamber Music Concerts.
+Our tradition of fine symphonic music continues with our 2014-2015 season, The Voyage Home.
+Under the dynamic baton of Maestro James M. Orent, the Symphony presents the next leg of our Symphonic Voyage, exploring the musical history of Germany/Austria, The Czech Republic, and the British Isles, as well as presenting the Holiday Pops and Chamber Music Concerts.